gabrypulzio/wise-stack/README.md

 Wise-stack is an opinioned modular Rails 5.2+ application template focused on Ruby developing best practices.

 Wise-stack aims to provide a customizable stack of recipes for the template.
-It always install the gem latest version obtained from rubygems.org, so you don't have to bother to have the template up-to-date
+It always install the gem latest version obtained from rubygems.org, so you don't have to bother to have the template up-to-date.

 ## Usage